-Frank Lloyd Wright-inspired home near Cross Village, Northern Michigan belongs to Debbie Hindle and partner Ken Ross on their 80 acres of landscape.
+This Frank Lloyd Wright-inspired home near Cross Village belongs to Debbie Hindle and partner Ken Ross and is set on 80 acres.
 The breathtaking view includes the Waugoshance archipelago, lighthouses in the Straits of Mackinac and, on the clearest of days, the Upper Peninsula sand dunes along US-2.

-And while she can see much of that view from inside her Frank Lloyd Wright–inspired home nestled within woods and meadowlands of the bluff, her Northern Michigan home isn’t a part of anyone’s view.
+And while Hindle can see much of that view from inside her home nestled within woods and meadowlands of the bluff, her Northern Michigan home isn’t a part of anyone’s view.
 This, she explains, was by deliberate design.
 “I wanted it to fit into the landscape and not stand out,” she says of the home that started to take shape, if only in her mind, when she and her partner Ken Ross met with Ann Arbor architect Mike Quinn in 2002.

 “We had in mind something like Kentuck Knob, the Frank Lloyd Wright property in western Pennsylvania not far from [the renowned architect’s famous] Fallingwater and near where I grew up in Uniontown,” Hindle says.
 “Mike brought our ideas alive in ways we could not have imagined.”